Preach the scandalous grace of God and some will misinterpret your message as an endorsement of sin. It’s practically inevitable.

 Perhaps you have heard, “Hyper-grace preachers are soft on sin.
 They don’t condemn the sin that’s right in front of them.”

 The same accusation could be leveled at Jesus.

 An adulterous woman was brought to him for judgment and he didn’t even mention her sin.
 Not once.
 Instead he said “go and sin no more” (John 8:11).
 Jesus wasn’t making a threat.
 He was saying, “Receive my gift of no condemnation and be set free from sin.”

 Or maybe you’ve heard this one: “Hyper-grace preachers are closet sinners who distort the message of grace to accommodate their ungodly lifestyles.”

 Grace preachers are sometimes compared to the licentious men of Jude 1:4.
 Because we stand with Jesus instead of the rock-throwers we are thought to be soft on sin and sinners.
 But this is a slanderous accusation made by the ignorant and graceless.

 For the grace of God has appeared that offers salvation to all people.
 It teaches us to say “No” to ungodliness … (Titus 2:11–12a)

 Jesus is the grace of God that offers salvation to all people.
-His grace teaches us to say no to sin.
+His grace teaches us to say no to sin and yes to godliness.
 If the grace you’re drinking teaches you to say yes to sin, it’s not the grace of God.
 It’s a manmade substitute.

 Some make a great show of suppressing sin by laying down the law but all they do is drive sin underground.
 A law-based approach cannot work because the strength of sin is the law (1 Cor 15:56).
 Combating sin with the law is like trying to put out a fire with a bucket of gasoline.